First Time in Amsterdam?

 Take the Metro instead.

-This is probably one of my most important Amsterdam travel tips and advice.
+This is probably one of my most important Amsterdam travel tips for your 72 hours in Amsterdam.

 Amsterdam has some of the most amazing museums and attractions in the entire world.